mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 ## Troubleshoot

-Each technology is nice if it's working fine.
+Each technology is nice if it is working fine.
 But sometimes strange situations will happen.
 How to debug KubeVirt?

 1. Be sure that all KubeVirt components are up and running: `kubectl get po -n kubevirt`
 2. Check the logs of the KubeVirt components